Because it is the business and financial center of Germany and one of the largest cities, it is also the city with the busiest German airport.

-The risk of natural disaster is low, due to the fact that Germany has a great location when natural hazards are in question.
+The risk of natural disasters is low because Germany has a great location when natural hazards are in question.

 MUGGING RISK : MEDIUM

-There are very little chances of being mugged or kidnapped in Frankfurt, but still it is better to avoid dangerous zones.
+There are very few chances of being mugged or kidnapped in Frankfurt, but still, it is better to avoid dangerous zones.
 Vigilance is always advised.

 TERRORISM RISK : MEDIUM

 Although Frankfurt was not the target of the terrorist’s attacks, the possibility of the attack exists and the German government practice increased security especially on major events and public gatherings.
 UK and British nationals can become victims since groups and individuals are motivated by the conflict in Iraq and Syria and may attack them.

 Although the scam risk is low in Frankfurt, do not accept help from people who try to distract you by offering help.
 Be aware of fake police officers who want to check your money, because a real officer will never do that.